What is miso?

 - Use miso when cooking ramen broth.
 Miso is an essential ingredient in many ramen recipes.

-- Miso paste is an excellent ingredient in vegetan and vegetarian cooking.
+- Miso paste is an excellent ingredient in vegan and vegetarian cooking.
 Add it to your plant-based dishes for an umami flavour that

 - Miso adds umami to your soups and stews.
 You can still use miso in your daily dishes, even if you're not vegan or vegetarian.
 Just add it to your soups and stews.

 - Miso doesn't need to be cooked.
 So you can add it to your salad dressings.
-You can mix it with olive oil, vinegar, lemon juice and other ingredients you usually use to top your salad.
-Miso will add an interesting flavour to all your fresh veggies creations.
+Mix it with olive oil, vinegar, lemon juice and other ingredients you usually use to top your salad.
+Miso will add an exciting flavour to all your fresh veggie creations.

 - Use miso for marinades for an even more umami taste.
 You can easily mix miso with other seasonings and condiments and create new exciting flavours.

 - Add it to your stir-fries.
 Miso will enhance the flavour of any veggies and noodles.